 The use or misuse of our drug or biologic candidates in clinical trials and the sale of any products for which we may obtain marketing approval exposes us to the risk of potential product liability claims.
 Product liability claims might be brought against us by consumers, healthcare providers, pharmaceutical companies or others selling or otherwise coming into contact with our drug or biologic candidates and approved products, if any.
-There is a risk that our drug or biologic candidates may induce adverse events.
+There is a risk that our drug or biologic candidates may induce AEs.
 If we cannot successfully defend against product liability claims, we could incur substantial liability and costs.

 Some of our ETB product candidates have shown in clinical trials to induce adverse events.
-The adverse events considered to be important or potential risks of MT-6402 include, but are not limited to, cytokine release syndrome (CRS), infusion-related reactions (IRR), immune-related adverse reactions, hepatotoxicity, acute kidney injury, hematologic toxicity, coagulation and clinical chemistry toxicity, capillary leak syndrome (CLS), reproductive risks, and cardiovascular toxicity.
-The important or potential risks of MT-5111 include, but are not limited to, cardiovascular injury, hepatotoxicity, acute kidney injury, myalgias, hematologic toxicity, infections, IRR, reproductive risks, CLS and CRS.
+The adverse events considered to be important or potential risks of MT-6402 include, but are not limited to, CRS, IRR, immune-related adverse reactions, hepatotoxicity, acute kidney injury, hematologic toxicity, coagulation and clinical chemistry toxicity, CLS, reproductive risks, and cardiovascular toxicity.
 The important or potential risks of MT-0169 include, but are not limited to, CRS, skeletal muscle and cardiac injury, CLS, IRR, TMA with glomerular endothelial cell swelling/injury and increased risk of infections.